-All the sources of information you provided investigate the above mentioned key parameter.
+All the sources of information you provided investigate the reproduction.
 Therefore, they provide information that would contribute to the conclusion on this key parameter.

 However, the reliability of these sources of information is significantly affected by the deficiencies identified in Section 3 of the Appendix on Reasons common to several requests.